Is food occupying your mind where God should be?

 • “Be strong and let your heart take courage, all you who hope in food.”

-• “Trust in food with all your heart and do not lean on your own understanding.”
+• “Trust in food with all your heart and do not lean on your own understanding.
+In all your ways, acknowledge food and it shall direct your path.”

 • “The righteous man will be glad in food and will take refuge in it; and all the upright in heart will glory.”